JiyaChachan/IS477_final_project/StatusReport.md

 ## Team Member Contributions
 **Jiya**

+My primary contributions focused on the technical aspects of the project, including data acquisition, cleaning, and integration.
+I developed the Python scripts for automated dataset downloads (Airbnb, Zillow, and Census ZCTA), implemented the data cleaning and integration workflows, and ensured reproducibility across the entire data pipeline.

 **Hannah**

 My contributions to this project focused on ensuring compliance with data licensing requirements and documentation.
 I reviewed and documented the licensing terms for the three datasets, confirming that we were following all requirements regarding Terms of Use and the CC Attribution 4.0 License.
 I also formatted and updated our interim status report with our weekly progress, dataset integration milestones, and updates to the project plan.